model-checking/cbmc-training/docs/src/cbmc/overview/proof.md

 Back when we introduced [CBMC as a form of unit testing](unit-testing.md), we had a function [quartile](quartile.c) under test and a [unit test](unit-test.c) for `quartile`.
-The unit test set up the sofware environment for the function under test and invoked the function.
+The unit test set up the software environment for the function under test and invoked the function.
 The function `quartile` was so simple that all the unit test had to do was initialize the argument `x` passed to `quartile` and invoke